AdobeDocs/analytics-platform.en/help/data-views/component-settings/attribution.md

 >
 >* **When using the component in a report with *multiple dimensions*:** The component's attribution does not override the allocation models applied to each of the dimensions in the report.
 >
+>   Multiple dimensions are available only when [exporting data to the cloud](/help/analysis-workspace/export/export-cloud.md).
+>
 > For more information about allocation, see [Persistence component settings](/help/data-views/component-settings/persistence.md).

 To update a component's default attribution model: